SAP-samples/btp-sac-forecast/documentation/discover/goal-and-outcome-of-mission/README.md

 # Learn About the Goal and Outcome of the Mission

-This tutorial will show you how to enhance a BTP application by adding analytical features such as reports, interactive dashboards and visualizations using SAP Analytics Cloud.
+This mission shows you how to enhance a BTP application by adding analytical features such as reports, interactive dashboards and visualizations using SAP Analytics Cloud.

 Once you've completed the tutorial, you'll be able to:
 *	Customize an extension application on BTP using calculation views within SAP Business Application Studio.